MP4 to MP3

 Does it work on multi-track audio?

-Only the first/default audio track is extracted.
-If your video has multiple language tracks, the one your video player picks by default is the one you'll get.
+Only the first / default audio track is extracted.
+If your video has multiple language tracks, the one your video player picks by default is the one you will get.

 Can I extract from a YouTube link?

-Not from this tool — we don't accept URLs, only files.
+Not from this tool — we do not accept URLs, only files.
 Download the source video first, then run it through here.
 We do not host or facilitate any copyright-questionable downloads.

 More free tools